WarmCyan/meta-get/CONTRIBUTING.rst

 ========================

-I personally believe that a tool such as this one has the potential to be very useful, and ideally to more people than just me!
+I personally believe that a tool such as this one has the potential to be very useful, and ideally to more people than just me.
 My goal is for Meta-Get to NOT be 'Nathan's esoteric package manager', and instead end up as a utility that at least *some* other developers actually genuinely find useful.
 To this end, this is an open source project, and I welcome other people to help contribute to the project's development and design!

-I've never really run a project where my goal is to get other people contributing, so please bear with me as I figure out how best to handle things!
+I've never really run a project where my goal is to get other people contributing, so please bear with me as I figure out how best to handle things.

 If anyone has any questions, suggestions, or comments, you're free to shoot me an email at nathanamartindale@gmail.com.